IoT Security in Your Home Lab: Lessons from OWASP IoTGoat

 Defensive Measures: Securing Your IoT Devices

-After exploring these vulnerabilities, here's how to protect your actual IoT devices:
+After exploring these vulnerabilities, here's how to protect your actual IoT devices.
+I think the key insight is that perfect security doesn't exist.
+You're always making trade-offs between usability and protection.

 1. Network Segmentation